Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Age Estimation

-In Table \ref{tab:pbjam_final}, we compare the estimates of average seismic parameters, $ \Delta \nu$ and $\nu_\mathrm{max}$, using \texttt{PBjam} with LS and \texttt{mtNUFFT} periodograms.
-We see that the two sets of mean estimates are consistent, even more than the individual mode frequency estimates.
+\texttt{PBjam} also provides estimates of average seismic parameters.
+We find that these estimates obtained using the LS and \texttt{mtNUFFT} periodograms (shown in Table \ref{tab:mode_parameters}) are consistent and have similar precision, even more so than the individual mode frequency estimates.
 The smaller differences are because these properties are estimated by averaging over several modes.
 Thus, the inferred estimates of bulk stellar properties like mass and radius are similar for \texttt{mtNUFFT} and LS when using scaling relations.
-Note that both our \texttt{PBjam} estimates are also consistent with those from the APOKASC-2 sample \citep{pinsonneault_2018} that combines Kepler asteroseismic time-series with the APOGEE spectroscopic sample.
+Note that both our \texttt{PBjam} estimates are also consistent with those from the APOKASC-2 sample: $\nu_\mathrm{max} = 109.445 \pm 0.985 \, \mu\mathrm{Hz}$ and $\Delta \nu = 9.437 \pm 0.038 \, \mu\mathrm{Hz}$ \citep{pinsonneault_2018}.
+This sample combines Kepler asteroseismic time-series with the APOGEE spectroscopic sample to estimate average asteroseismic parameters.
+In particular, it calibrates and combines estimates obtained from several different pipelines.

-The standard deviations on the \texttt{PBjam} estimates are much smaller than the uncertainties on the APOKASC-2 estimates (refer to Table \ref{tab:pbjam_final}), thereby illustrating that \texttt{PBjam} peakbagging provides precise estimates.
-In addition, the standard deviations on the \texttt{mtNUFFT} estimates are much smaller than LS, allowing more precise estimates of bulk stellar properties.
-Particularly, the \texttt{mtNUFFT} uncertainties on $\Delta \nu$ and $\nu_\mathrm{max}$ are ${\approx}0.36$ (or ${\approx}1/\sqrt{K}$) times the respective LS uncertainties, leading to reduction of stellar mass and radius uncertainties to ${\approx}0.91$ times the LS uncertainties.
-We see that the mass and radius uncertainty reduction is smaller compared to that of $\Delta \nu$ and $\nu_\mathrm{max}$.
+The standard deviations on the \texttt{PBjam} average asteroseismic estimates are smaller than the uncertainties on the APOKASC-2 estimates, thereby illustrating that \texttt{PBjam} peakbagging provides precise estimates.
+As shown in Table \ref{tab:average_mode}, the stellar mass and radius estimates derived using scaling relations with \texttt{PBjam} have smaller uncertainties as compared to APOKASC-2.
+We also see that the mass and radius uncertainty reduction is smaller compared to that of $\Delta \nu$ and $\nu_\mathrm{max}$.
 We can understand this by propagating $\Delta \nu$ and $\nu_\mathrm{max}$ uncertainties into the mass and radius scaling relations \eqref{eq:mass_scaling} and \eqref{eq:radius_scaling}.
 The following mass uncertainty formula is derived using error propagation through partial derivatives with the assumption that the uncertainties on $\Delta \nu$, $\nu_\mathrm{max}$ and $T_\mathrm{eff}$ are small